rslaria/website-1/README.rst

 Edit announcements and news entries in the web UI.

-Security issues are not publicly visible as long as they are marked as draft.
+Security issues are not publicly visible as long as they are marked as a draft.
-The are accessible through separate URL (you can click `View on the site` link while editing).
+They are accessible through a separate URL (you can click `View on the site` link while editing).

 Page generating
 ---------------

 Each page has its own template.
-For most things it means inclusion of other templates to generate full page.
+For most things, it means the inclusion of other templates to generate a full page.

 Menu
 ----

-Menu is configured in data/menu.py, the first element always means page name second menu item title.
+The menu is configured in data/menu.py, the first element always means page name second menu item title.